 In the case of esters and carboxylic acids, hydride reducing agents are used in the reduction reaction.
 The hydride reducing agent is a different reaction from the catalytic hydrogenation, and it is important to use a different reduction reaction depending on the compound you want to synthesize.

 Understanding the Reactions That Occur in Catalytic Hydrogenation

 One of the most frequently used organic synthesis reactions is catalytic hydrogenation.
-It is used to synthesize alkanes, deprotection, and many other occasions.
+It is used in many situations, such as the synthesis of alkanes and deprotection.
 Palladium on carbon is mainly used, but when synthesizing alkenes from alkynes, a Lindlar catalyst is used.